 Before the Civil War (1861-1865), wealthy white Americans could rely on a staff of indentured servants-typically poor or convicted persons from Europe serving a mandated term of unpaid service for several years, or house slaves-to fetch water, cook, clean, and care for children.
 After the abolition of slavery in 1865, African American women-facing many obstacles including segregated housing, transportation, and education-had few job opportunities other than being domestic servants, cooks, and washers.
 In 1870, more than half of all employed women were domestic servants, a figure which excluded the labor of housewives.
 By 1900, the majority of domestic service workers were either African American or foreign-born white.
-37
+The service workers were either African American or foreign-born white.